PoisotLab/ms_betacov_mapping/README.md

 resulting in a sparser phylogenetic tree, and artificially inflating distinctiveness; conversely, disproportionate research effort in eastern China [@Cohen2022SamStr] may have led to a more complete inventory of the local diversity of coronaviruses, again inflating these metrics relative to underlying patterns.
-Even accounting for these potential biases, though, there are obvious and distinctive regional regimes of bat-betacoronavirus diversification.
+Even accounting for these potential biases, though, there is obvious heterogeneity in betacoronavirus evolutionary distinctiveness.

-These global patterns recapitulate the evolutionary history of both the order Chiroptera and the genus _Betacoronavirus_.
+These patterns recapitulate the evolutionary history of both the order Chiroptera and the genus _Betacoronavirus_.
 Horseshoe bats (Rhinolophidae) are both the reservoirs of the SARS-like viruses  (subgenus _Sarbecovirus_) and the presumed ancestral host of _Betacoronavirus_ [@Latinne2020OriCro].
-The hotspot of host richness and viral diversity in southeast Asia---both of which are disproportionately high considering the global landscape of bat species richness---is almost entirely driven by dynamics in this clade [@Becker2022OptPre; @Ruiz-Aravena2022EcoEvo].
-In contrast, the Neotropical hotspot is driven by a combination of distinct bat and virus adaptive radiation.
-The hotspot of bat diversity in the Americas is driven by the New World leaf-nosed bats (Phyllostomidae) [@Villalobos2010DivFie], a group of bats that have undergone multiple explosive diversification events--- but that are more often hosts of alphacoronaviruses.
-Out of the four main groups of betacoronaviruses, only the subgenus _Merbecovirus_---the outgroup of the betacoronavirus tree---has been found in New World bats;
+The hotspot of host richness and viral diversity in southeast Asia---both of which are disproportionately high, considering the global landscape of bat species richness---is almost entirely driven by adaptive radiation in this clade[@Becker2022OptPre; @Ruiz-Aravena2022EcoEvo].
+In contrast, the Neotropical hotspot of viral distinctiveness is the result of isolation by vicariance for both bats and their viruses.
+Out of the four main groups of betacoronaviruses, only the subgenus _Merbecovirus_ has been found in animals in the Americas---an introduction that is generally presumed to be ancient.
+While comparatively understudied, New World merbecoviruses have been found in the ghost-faced bats (Mormoopidae), New World leaf-nosed bats (Phyllostomidae), and free-tailed bats (Molossidae) (add cite: Olival 2020 PLoS Pathogens).
+The former two groups are endemic to the Neotropics, while the latter two and particularly the phyllostomids are responsible for the hotspot of bat diversity in the Amazon.
+Together, these groups play host to a distinct regime of bat-betacoronavirus coevolution in the Americas.
-while found worldwide, the merbecoviruses are almost entirely restricted to vesper bats (Vespertilionidae) [].
-In this light, the hotspot of virus distinctiveness in the Americas is the result of isolation by vicariance--- a unique branch of coronavirus-bat coevolution, separate from the rest of the globe.

 ## The phylogeographic regions of hosts and their viruses overlap